formlio/forml/docs/platform.rst

 Providers Settings
 """"""""""""""""""

-The majority of the configuration file deals with setting up all the different :doc:`providers
+The majority of the configuration file deals with setting up all the different :ref:`providers
 <provider>`.
 The file can contain multiple instances of preconfigured providers ready to be
 selected for a particular execution.